tinacms/tina.io/content/blog/tina-is-in-beta.md

 author: James Perkins
 last_edited: '2021-07-27T15:22:06.367Z'
 ---
 The team at Tina have been working hard since June 2nd when we launched Tina Cloud.
-We took all your feedback and thoughts and iterated to make huge improvements to the product.

-The Alpha release contained the core product yet we knew we had some features we wanted to add immediately, including a simplified integration path.
+We took all your feedback and thoughts and iterated to make huge improvements to the product.The Alpha release contained the core product yet we knew we had some features we wanted to add immediately, including a simplified integration path.

-## What has changed since Alpha?

-Quite a lot has changed since we released the Alpha, we wanted to move quickly to add features and improve on a great core concept.
-We are going to discuss each of them in detail to give you an understanding of where the product is at and where we are heading.
+//Scott thoughts here?

+## What does being in Beta mean for you?

+The team and I believe that our product combines a fantastic developer and content creator experience into a single product, the update from Alpha to Beta is so large that I wanted to write a short paragraph about each part.
+Below is a list of each update, feel free to click on it to take you to the long form update:

+// These will be links once this comes together.

+- Better Documentation
+- Ability to Init Tina on any Next site.
+- Better Guides
+- Media Manager
+- Cache improvments
+- Creating @tinacms/toolkit
+- Vercel Integration
+- Dashboard UI/UX improvements

 ## Getting started with Tina